alex11818/unicellar/README.md

 * single-cells.py
 * lbr1.py
 * oil+gas_cap+aquifer.py

+## On the model:
+A black oil formulation is employed for PVT props. is largely compatible with black oil reservoir simulators (like Eclipse, OPM, tNavigator etc.).
+The following components are currently available:
+- oil (with dissolved gas)
+- free gas that can dissolve in oil
+- water
+- CO2: an inert storage fluid that does not dissolve in other fluids.
+It can be CO2, H2, CH4 etc.

 ## on the name choice
 UNICELLAR = unicellular (an organism that consists of a single cell) +